 - Driftpile Nation for PCAP mentorship in Driftpile and area.

-- Whitefish Lake Nation # 459 for PCAP mentorship in Whitefish Lake and Woodland Cree First Nation.
+- Whitefish Lake Nation # 459 for PCAP mentorship in Whitefish Lake Fist Nation.

 The Network also funds programs on 3 Metis Settlements in the High Prairie area: